Welcome to this Unity 2D tutorial. In this lesson, we’ll build a basic

 private CircleCollider2D col;

-// Flag to allow movement to the target position
+// Flag: whether movement towards the target position is allowed

 private bool canMoveToPos = false;